 The introvert in me was getting so desperate to remove myself from the discomfort of the situation that I seriously contemplated standing in a bathroom stall just to hide and kill time.
 So freaking awkward.

 SO THERE I WAS.
 I took my GRAND OLD TIME analyzing that drink menu.
 I read it, read it again, and then read it a third time.

 Soaking in each word of each drink description.
 “When will people finally start showing up?”
 I wondered while attempting to make ordering my drink take as long as possible.

 When the bartender finally looked at me, I ordered my drink.
-Poland is famous for its vodka so I got a screwdriver.
+Poland is famous for its vodka so I got a tatanka or “Polish Kiss” which is like a screwdriver, except it has apple juice.
 And then I got another, at which time more people were starting to enter.
 (Thank goodness.)

 Ignore your phone.

 I hate phones in public settings.
 I sort of feel like there’s a time and place for them and unless you’re taking pictures, the club probably isn’t really one of them.
 I get that people use them as a social-crutch and it has become mostly normalized to do so, but I also think that people who use phones look less approachable.

 As difficult and excruciatingly uncomfortable as it was, I stood there sipping my drink and just waiting.
 This has got to get better, I kept thinking.

 How do you find a group to dance with?